hadriensevel/vivalavada/index.md

 But ultimately, no one can deny the power of beer!
 And that is even more evident after going through the data and doing extensive analysis on the datasets.

 It is a true sign of camaraderie when one can meet up with a friend, sip on some beer, and chat for hours.
 But each country, like individual people, has a distinct profile for the type of beer its people enjoy and consume.
 Looking at those preferences - how they change over time to become either more homogenous or distinct - leads to a lot of interesting conclusions.
 We see that people may potentially start liking the same types of beer more often.
 Furthermore, we see that both geographic location and wealth have a bearing on the similarity of preferences between two locations.
 And we can take those similarities to form a brotherhood and enemyhood of sorts, which results in conclusions that one would probably expect based on cultural similarities!
 So after lots of investigation, it appears that beer preferences are just one of the many facets that we can use to research the link between various locations.
 However, this dataset is definitely worth further investigation, and given more time, one can find even more fascinating links between beer preferences and the world around us.

+## References

+[1]: "Volume of World Beer Production".
+European Beer Guide.
+Archived from the original on 28 October 2006.
+Retrieved 17 October 2006.